amogh2004/BasicML/README.md

 #### Movie Recommendations
 Make movie recommendations to a person, based on the movie watched priorly by that person, using Item Based Classification.

+#### KNN-Movie-Recc
+Using K-Nearest-Neighbours algorithm for making movie reccomendations in a more effective way.